 overview

 The state of Utah’s fiscal year runs from July 1 to June 30.
 The fiscal year is commonly referred to using the latter of the two calendar years.
-For example, fiscal year 2022-23 is sometimes referred to as fiscal year 2023 or FY 2023.
-A timeline for the typical budget process is available at this link.
+For example, fiscal year 2024-2025 is sometimes referred to as fiscal year 2025 or FY 2025.

 The state’s enacted budget is the sum of all items of appropriation contained in legislation.
+Because the state budget is a representation of appropriations (authorization to expend funds), the state budgets on modified accrual basis, consistent with how government funds are reported in the Annual Comprehensive Financial Report (ACFR).
 Items of appropriation authorize expenditures and include the following: the name of the agency and line item to which authorization is granted; and the sources of finance from which authorization is granted; and the amounts authorized.
 Items of appropriation also may include a schedule of programs; intent language; approved full-time equivalent employment; authorized capital outlay; and other conditions of appropriations.

 REVENUE COLLECTIONS

-The Governor’s Office of Planning and Budget, Office of the Legislative Fiscal Analyst (LFA) , and the Utah State Tax Commission gather and analyze revenue collection data on a monthly basis.
+The Governor’s Office of Planning and Budget (GOPB), Office of the Legislative Fiscal Analyst (LFA) , and the Utah State Tax Commission gather and analyze revenue collection data on a monthly basis.
 The Monthly State Revenue Snapshot, which summarizes state revenue collections, can be found at the link below.

 REVENUE FORECAST